emqx/emqx-docs/en_US/rule/rule-example.md

 {% emqxce %}

 ::: danger
-Only the following operations are applicable in EMQ X Broker:
+Only the following operations are applicable in EMQX Broker:
 - Check (debug)
 - Send data to web service
 - Bridge data to MQTT Broker

-The rest are exclusive to EMQ X Enterprise.
+The rest are exclusive to EMQX Enterprise.
 :::

 {% endemqxce %}